Skip directly to content

 Teachings will be offered in person at Kadampa Center as well as online via Zoom HERE or YouTube live stream HERE.

-OPPORTUNITIES TO SUPPORT THE TEACHINGS
+SUPPORT THE TEACHINGS

 Supporting the teachings is an incredibly powerful and important act -- giving the means to enlightenment is a practice of the highest form of generosity.
 There are countless ways, and levels, in which to give, enabling everyone this precious opportunity to support the teachings by whatever means best suits their ability.